merenlab/merenlab.org/_posts/anvio/2015-05-01-installation.md

 ### Installing the latest stable release (safe mode)

 The best way to install stable release is to do it through pip.
-If you are have your dependencies sorted, tyr running this on your terminal:
+If you are have your dependencies sorted, try running this on your terminal:

     sudo pip install anvio

 If there are no errors, you are golden.

-If you want to make sure everything is working, you can run the "mini test" (explained down below).
+If you want to make sure everything is working, you can run the "mini test" (explained very down below).

 ### Installing or updating from the current codebase (semi-pro)